New York Mets at Philadelphia Phillies odds, picks and predictions - NewsBreak

 New York Mets at Philadelphia Phillies odds, picks and predictions

-The New York Mets (3-2) take on the Philadelphia Phillies (3-1) Tuesday for the second game of their three-game set at Citizens Bank Park in Philadelphia.
-First pitch is scheduled for 6:45 p.m (MLB Network).
+The New York Mets (4-2) take on the Philadelphia Phillies (3-2) Wednesday for the finale of their three-game set at Citizens Bank Park in Philadelphia.
+First pitch is scheduled for 1:05 p.m.
 Let’s analyze Tipico Sportsbook‘s lines around the Mets vs. Phillies odds with MLB picks and predictions.

-The Mets have dropped both of the past two outings after winning the first three games of the new season.
-That includes a 5-4 setback in the series opener in Philadelphia as the total pushed Monday.
+The Mets look for their second series win of the season in this set finale.
+New York was held to just 3 hits Tuesday in a 2-0 victory as it limited Philadelphia to just 2 doubles and 4 singles with 10 runners left on base.

-The Phillies picked up the 5-4 win behind LHP Ranger Suarez in the opener.
-Philadelphia has averaged 4.8 runs per game through four outings while yielding 3.8 runs per outing.
+The Phillies struck out 12 times against Mets pitching Tuesday while failing to draw a walk.
+After scoring 9 runs in the regular-season opener Friday, Philadelphia has plated 10 total runs across the past four outings.

 Mets at Phillies: Projected starters

-Megill picked up the win Thursday in Washington, allowing just 3 hits with 0 walks and 6 strikeouts across 5 scoreless innings.
+Scherzer won his Mets debut Friday in Washington, one of his former teams, yielding 3 runs and 3 hits with 1 walk and 6 strikeouts across 6 innings.

 Mets at Phillies odds, spread and lines